buildwithgrove/docs/docs/guides/getting-started/quickstart.md

 ### Interacting Directly with the Chain

-If you're looking to access blockchain data directly, but aren't using a framework or library, head over to Pocket Network's interactive [API Documentation](https://docs.pokt.network/api-docs/ethereum/#/) to see how to interact directly with the underlying blockchain API, either directly in your browser with your Portal endpoint, or through the code samples provided for each of the different supported requests.
+If you're looking to access blockchain data directly, but aren't using a framework or library, head over to Pocket Network's interactive [API Documentation](https://docs.pokt.network/api-docs/ethereum/#/) to see how to interact directly with the underlying blockchain API, either directly in your browser with your Grove endpoint, or through the code samples provided for each of the different supported requests.

-With these steps, you're now ready to start using Portal in your application.
+With these steps, you're now ready to start using Grove in your application.
 Happy building!